-The key management personnel of the Fund are the Chief Executive and the Director of Finance.
-The figures show the change in value of post-employment benefits provided to these individuals over the accounting year based on the percentage of time spent on matters relating to the Pension Fund.
-The value of these benefits has been calculated consistently with those of the whole Fund disclosure (provided in Part D of this report), albeit that the figures have been calculated at different dates to those used for the whole of fund disclosure.
+The key management personnel of the Fund are the Director of Finance and the Chief Executive.
+The figures show the increase in value of post-employment benefits provided to these individuals over the accounting year based on the percentage of time spent on matters relating to the Pension Fund.
+The value of these benefits has been calculated consistently with those of the whole Fund disclosure provided in Part D, albeit that the figures have been calculated at different dates to those used for the whole of fund disclosure.